Home Log in Sign up Profile Log out

 Monnezza

 Slang for trash or garbage.
-It can refer to literal waste or be used metaphorically to describe something or someone worthless or unpleasant.
+It can be literal or metaphorical, describing something or someone considered worthless or unpleasant.

 Sta città è piena ‘e monnezza.